Epilepsy Overview

 At Mayo Clinic, your doctor takes the time to listen to you and understand your needs.

-When you come to Mayo Clinic with questions about your health, you'll find a team of experts who take the time listen and consider every aspect of your care.
+When you come to Mayo Clinic with questions about your health, you'll find a team of experts who take the time to listen and consider every aspect of your care.

 Our neurologists and pediatric neurologists work closely with doctors and staff trained in brain, spine and nervous system surgery (neurosurgeons), radiology and nervous system conditions (neuroradiologists), mental health conditions and nervous system conditions (neuropsychologists), and other areas.